 International students (including group students) must have appropriate and current medical and travel insurance while in New Zealand.
 Your insurance cover must commence before you get on a plane to New Zealand and be valid at least until the date your visa expires.
-If you do not have insurance, NZEA will arrange an Orbit or a Southern Cross Travel Insurance policy for you.
+If you do not have insurance, NZEA will arrange for you.
 Insurance is compulsory for all international students studying at NZEA and will be charged automatically unless you show us proof that alternative insurance which complies with the Code of Practice has already been arranged.